Tributes pour in for Justine Ruszczyk, fatally shot by Minneapolis police

 "My mom is dead because a police officer shot her for reasons I don't know, and I demand answers," he said in a video posted to Facebook, wiping tears from his eyes.

 On Sunday, members of Women's March Minnesota honored her in a vigil near the scene of her death.
 Tributes were written in chalk across the pavement, while candles were lit and flowers placed at a makeshift memorial.
+One sign reads: "Why did you shoot and kill our neighbor and friend?"

 "This woman was a beautiful light.
 She was a healer, she was loved...
 She should still be here," one woman named Bethany said to applause.